 You can get more details on the tax treatment for the investment income from the different types of Debentures in our Help Centre article How are my Cash Returns taxed?

 Depending on the investment, your capital will either be repaid in one lump sum at the end of the investment (sometimes called a 'bullet' repayment), or in regular instalments throughout the investment.

 Types of return structure

 There are four different types of return paid by the investments on Abundance:

 The investment income you receive is fixed and known at the outset of the investment.

 The amount you are expected to receive for each payment may be constant or rising (some investments pay a fixed but increasing amount) but in both cases will be defined at the outset so you know exactly what you should receive with each return payment.
-The amount of interest income you receive is not directly linked to the performance of the underlying project, but remember that your return is not guaranteed and if the company or council runs into difficulties they may not be able to pay your scheduled return.
+The amount of interest income you are due to receive is not directly linked to the performance of the underlying project, but remember that your return is not guaranteed and if the company or council runs into difficulties they may not be able to pay your scheduled return.

 The investment income you receive is directly linked to how the project or company performs in each particular period.